CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CHEM 134/Intermolecular Forces (IMFs).md

 The rate of vaporization in an open container depends on:
 - Temperature: temperature correlates with vapor pressure (less temperature = less vapor pressure and vice versa)
-- Surface of surface area
+- Surface area (greater surface area = higher rate)
 - Weaker IMFs: less heat/energy needed to break IMFs, so easier to vaporize

 In closed-container vaporization, when the rate of condensation equals the rate of evaporation: $P \rightarrow P_{\text{vap}}$ (vapor pressure)
-- Vapor pressure defined for specific molecule and temperature
+- Vapor pressure defined for specific molecule and temperature (depends on temperature and strength of IMFs...higher temperature or weaker IMFs mean higher vapor pressure)

 > [!example]
 > Calculate the energy required to change 50.0 g of ice from -30.0$\degree$C to liquid at 73.0$\degree$C.